syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/gauge-axes.md

 **Smart Labels**

 When an axis makes a complete circle, then the first and last label of the axis will get overlap with each other.
-In this scenario, you can either hide 1st or last label using [`hiddenLabel`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.CircularGauge.CircularGaugeLabel.html#Syncfusion_EJ2_CircularGauge_CircularGaugeLabel_HiddenLabel) property.
+In this scenario, you can either hide 1st or last label using [hiddenLabel](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.CircularGauge.CircularGaugeLabel.html#Syncfusion_EJ2_CircularGauge_CircularGaugeLabel_HiddenLabel) property.
 When `hiddenLabel` value is `First`, then the 1st label will be hidden and when the `hiddenLabel` value is 'Last', then the last label will be hidden.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/circulargauge/gauge-axes/smart-labels/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="Smart-labels.cs" %}
-{% include code-snippet/circulargauge/gauge-axes/smart-labels/smart-labels.cs %}
 {% endhighlight %}
 {% endtabs %}